An All-Inclusive Women’s Therapy

 Here at The Willow Place for Women, our number one priority is to help women achieve personal goals for recovery and health.
 And, we understand that no one single mode of therapy or treatment program is going to help every individual.
 It takes a number of approaches and a deep look into the self as well as outside influences.
 So, we offer a special, unique type of therapy program which aims to touch on a number of areas which affect most women looking for healing.
-Whether women are struggling with identity issues, self-image, substance abuse, trauma, or otherwise; everyone who comes to Willow Place can benefit from our innovative therapy sessions called Eat, Breathe, Thrive.
+Whether women are struggling with identity issues, self-image, substance abuse, trauma, or otherwise; everyone who comes to our mental health and drug addiction treatment center can benefit from our innovative therapy sessions called Eat, Breathe, Thrive.

 Women struggling with eating disorders and/or substance abuse usually develop unhealthy eating patterns.
 Continuing with these unhealthy eating patterns once treatment ends can result in reverting back to past behaviors and thought patterns.
 So, it’s extremely important to develop new methods for eating and knowledge about nutrition.
 What we put into our bodies is important, but it’s also important that we understand why what we eat has a big impact on life.
 Our women’s therapy approaches work to help our clients better care for themselves.
 The “Eat” part of Eat, Pray, Thrive sessions addresses these issues so that recovering women can establish not only healthy eating patterns but healthy thoughts around eating.
 This can help to reduce the chances of relapse and also promote a life of wellbeing.